psiace-archive/awesome-stars/README.md

 - [nmilosev/termux-fedora](https://github.com/nmilosev/termux-fedora) - A script to install a Fedora chroot into Termux
 - [mesalock-linux/mesalock-distro](https://github.com/mesalock-linux/mesalock-distro) - MesaLock Linux: a memory-safe Linux distribution.

+## Swift

+- [VideoFlint/Cabbage](https://github.com/VideoFlint/Cabbage) - A video composition framework build on top of AVFoundation.
+It's simple to use and easy to extend.

 ## SystemVerilog

 - [lowRISC/ibex](https://github.com/lowRISC/ibex) - Ibex is a small 32 bit RISC-V CPU core, previously known as zero-riscy.